 Two related mechanical properties of materials are ductility and malleability.
 Ductility has a pretty much similar description to plasticity – it is a material’s ability to undergo plastic deformation before breaking.
 It is expressed as a percent elongation or percent area reduction.
 Basically, ductility is a property you need when drawing thin metal wires, for example.
 A good example of such a ductile material is copper.
 This makes the fabrication of wires possible.

-Malleability is, in definition, also similar.
+Malleability is, by definition, also similar.
 But it actually characterises a material’s suitability for compressive deformation.
 In essence, a metal with good malleability is fitting for producing metal plates or sheets by rolling or hammering.